Free IoT-based GPS Tracking Map for ESP32, NodeMCU, and Arduino

 By seamlessly collecting geo-coordinates, storing them efficiently, and presenting them through a feature-rich, user-friendly platform, GeoLinker bridges the gap between technical capability and ease of use, bringing professional-grade GPS tracking within everyone's reach.

-To use GeoLinker, the first thing you need is an API Key for authentication, which can be obtained while registering an account at CircuitDigest.Cloud.
-First let's create an account.
+To use GeoLinker for your IoT-based GPS tracking system, the first thing you need is an API Key for authentication, which can be obtained while registering an account at CircuitDigest.Cloud.
+First, let's create an account.

 Step 2: If you already have an account, log in using your existing credentials.
 If not, go to the registration page to create an account by filling in the required details.
 Once completed, click "Register Now" to sign up.

 Step 3: After registering, use your email ID and password to log in on the login page.
-Next, Step is to generate the API Key.
+The next step is to generate the API Key for your IoT-based GPS tracker.

 Step 4: Once logged in, click on "My Account" at the top right corner.